The Evolution of Travelling Waves in a KPP Reaction-Diffusion Model with Cut-off Reaction Rate. I. Permanent Form Travelling Waves: Conclusions

 \section{Conclusions}

 In this paper we have considered a canonical evolution problem for a reaction-diffusion process when the reaction function is of standard KPP-type, but experiences a cut-off in the reaction rate below the normalised cut-off concentration $u_c \in (0,1)$.
 We have formulated this evolution problem in terms of the moving boundary initial-boundary value problem QIVP.
 In Section 2 we have obtained some very general results concerning the solution to QIVP.
 In particular, these general results indicate that in the large-time, as $t \to \infty$, the solution to QIVP will involve the propagation of an advancing non-negative permanent form travelling wave, effecting the transition from the unreacting state $u=0$ (ahead of the wave-front) to the fully reacted state $u=1$ (at the rear of the wave-front).
 With this in mind, this paper has concentrated on examining the existence of permanent form travelling wave solutions to QIVP with propagation speed $v \geq 0$, referred to as PTW solutions.
 In Section 3 we have used a phase plane analysis of the nonlinear boundary value problem \eeref{BVP_cutoff} to establish that (i) for each $u_c \in (0,1)$, then QIVP has a unique PTW solution, with propagation speed $v=v^*(u_c)>0$ and (ii) $v^*: (0,1) \to \mathbb{R}^+$ is continuous and monotone decreasing, with $v^*(u_c) \to 0^+$ as $u_c \to 1^-$, and $v^*(u_c) \to 2^-$ as $u_c \to 0^+$.
 It should be noted that $2$ is the minimum propagation speed of permanent form travelling wave solutions for the related KPP-type function in the absence of cut-off.
 In Section 4, we have developed asymptotic methods to determine the asymptotic forms of $v^*(u_c)$ as $u_c \to 0^+$ and $u_c \to 1^-$.
 The first limit was previously considered by Brunet and Derrida \cite{BrunetDerrida1997} and Dumortier, Popovic and Kaper \cite{Dumortier_etal2007}.
-The latter employed matched asymptotics expansions in the phase plane to determine the order of the error in \cite{BrunetDerrida1997}.
+The latter employed {geometric desingularisation} to {systematically} determine the order of the error in \cite{BrunetDerrida1997}.
 We have here used matched asymptotics expansions on the direct problem \eeref{BVP_cutoff} to obtain higher order corrections in a systematic manner.
 We show that these are controlled by the detailed structure ahead of the wave-front solution travelling with speed $2$ for the related KPP problem obtained in the absence of a cut-off.
-For larger values of $u_c$, the asymptotic behaviour is obtained via the use of regular asymptotic expansions in the phase plane.
+The second limit of $u_c \to 1^-$ is motivated by applications in combustion \cite{Williams1985}.
+In this limit, the asymptotic behaviour is obtained via the use of regular asymptotic expansions in the phase plane.